Internships in Environmental Studies and Environmental Science

-- Work at one of the on-campus co-curricular programs, such as CSE, the Farm, ALLARM or the Biodiesel Shop.
+- Work at one of the on-campus co-curricular programs, such as the Center for Sustainability Education, College Farm or ALLARM.

-- Work at an environmental consulting firm or environmental law firm.
+- Work at an environmental consulting or environmental law firm.

-- A summer position with a state or federal agency, such as National Park Service or PA Department of Environmental Protection.
+- A position with a state or federal agency, such as National Park Service, Environmental Protection Agency or PA Department of Environmental Protection.

-- Work with an environmental advocacy group or a non-profit organization with a focus on environmental issues.
+- Work with an environmental advocacy group or a non-profit organization with a focus on environmental or sustainability issues.

-- Work in the field of environmental education.
+- Work in the field of environmental or outdoor education.